AndiH/QuantifiedSelf/Fitbit/README.md

 # Quantified Self: Liberate Fitbit data

-These Python scripts connectes to the Fitbit API, retrieves yesterdays data and saves it into a sqlite database.
+This Python script connects to the Fitbit API, retrieves yesterdays data and saves it into a sqlite database.

 It's work in progress and at the date of writing this readme just a proof on concept.